Mirchi (film)

+The film was tentatively titled Vaaradhi, but was later renamed as Mirchi.
+It received an A (adults only) classification from the CBFC.
+The film opened to positive reviews and went on to be a blockbuster.
+It was one of the highest grossing Telugu films of the year 2013 as well as one of the highest-grossing Telugu films of all time at the time of its release, with a gross over ₹87 crore and a share of ₹47.45 crore.

-The film has received six state Nandi Awards, including Nandi Award for Best Feature Film (Gold), and Nandi Award for Best First Film of a Director for 2013.
+The film won six Nandi Awards, including Best Feature Film (Gold), Best Actor, Best First Film of a Director, Best Villain and Best Art Director for 2013.
 Kailash Kher won Filmfare Award for Best Male Playback Singer – Telugu, and Nandi Award for Best Male Playback Singer for the song Pandagala Digivacchavu.
-It was remade in Kannada as Maanikya (2014), in Bengali as Bindaas (2014) and in Odia as Biswanath (2022).
+It was remade in Kannada as Maanikya (2014) and in Odia as Biswanath (2022).